boldcode-io/vagrant-for-docker/README.md

     $ mkdir -p ~/src
     $ git clone git@somewhere.foo.bar:favorite-project ~/src/favorite-project

+And from now on, follow project README or development guidelines :wink:

 If you need to work with Visual Studio editor and run commands within the linux box you can also follow this guide : [Connect Visual Studio Code with Vagrant in your local machine](https://medium.com/@lopezgand/connect-visual-studio-code-with-vagrant-in-your-local-machine-24903fb4a9de)